Inflation shock puts Bank of England on course to raise rates again

 By William Schomberg

-LONDON, March 23 (Reuters) - The Bank of England is expected to raise interest rates for the 11th time in a row on Thursday after a surprise jump in inflation dashed speculation that it might have been about to go on pause.
+LONDON, March 23 (Reuters) - The Bank of England is expected to raise interest rates for the 11th time in a row on Thursday after a surprise jump in inflation dashed speculation that it might have been about to take a pause.

-The BoE is trying to reconcile Britain's weak economic outlook and the worries about global banks with stubbornly high price growth, and it is due to announce its latest decision on rates at 1200 GMT.
+The BoE is trying to reconcile Britain's weak economic outlook and recent worries about global banks with stubbornly high price growth, and is due to announce its latest decision on rates at 1200 GMT.

 Most economists had believed inflation was on course to fall steadily, after hitting a 41-year high above 11% in October.

-But Wednesday's data - showing inflation rising to 10.4% in February rather continuing its descent - immediately turned Thursday's announcement into an almost one-way bet on a quarter percentage-point increase in Bank Rate.
+But Wednesday's data showed inflation rose to 10.4% in February rather than continuing its descent and immediately turned Thursday's announcement into an almost one-way bet on a quarter percentage-point increase in Bank Rate.

-As recently as Tuesday, investors were split almost 50-50 on whether the BoE would leave Bank Rate unchanged for the first time since November 2021.
+As recently as Tuesday, investors were split almost 50-50 on whether the BoE would leave Bank Rate unchanged for the first time since November 2021 after the rescue of Credit Suisse and the collapse of Silicon Valley Bank.

-Bets earlier this week on the BoE halting its run of rate hikes were further bolstered by the rescue of Credit Suisse and the collapse of Silicon Valley Bank which showed how some global banks were struggling to adjust to higher borrowing costs.

 WHEN WILL THE BOE STOP